-Through the SwissEnergy program, Switzerland aims to produce 50 at 100 gigawatt-hours (GWh) of electricity thanks to the wind by 2010.
-The share of wind power in electricity production would then change from 0,01% to 0,1% in six years.
+Through the SuisseEnergie program, Switzerland has set itself the goal of producing 50 to 100 gigawatt-hours (GWh) of electricity using wind by 2010.
+The share of wind energy in electricity production would then increase from 0,01% currently to 0,1% in six years.

-Next, the Confederation wants, by 2025, to cover 0,5% of the national electricity consumption, 300 GWh, thanks to the wind.
-This represents the work of 189 wind turbines that could generate power between 12 and 25 cents of Swiss Franc (between 8 and 17 cents) the
+Then, the Confederation wants, by 2025, to cover 0,5% of national electricity consumption, or 300 GWh, thanks to the wind.
+This represents the work of 189 wind turbines which could produce current between 12 and 25 Swiss franc centimes (between 8 and 17 euro centimes) on

-The sites selected for the implementation of wind turbines are numerous: 96 sites in total, including 12 "priority" sites and 16 sites that already exist as part of a cantonal or communal planning.
-The majority of these sites are on the Jura arc and the alpine arc.
+The sites selected for the installation of wind turbines are numerous: 96 sites in total, including 12 "priority" sites and 16 sites which already exist within the framework of cantonal or municipal planning.
+The majority of these sites are located on the Jura Arc and the Alpine Arc.

-Sources: Extra Energy, Information from the Federal Office of Energy
+Sources: Energie Extra, Information from the Federal Office of Energy

 (SFOE) and SwissEnergy, 10 / 2004